 In September 2011, the Company entered into a nonexclusive patent license agreement, which expires upon expiration of the patent.
 Under this agreement, if the Company develops and sells specific products based on the patent, the Company would pay a royalty up to \$2.0 million per year and \$10.0 million in the aggregate.
 Certain products that the Company is currently developing and anticipates selling are expected to utilize these patents.
-No payments have been made under this agreement through March 31, 2024.
+There were payments totaling \$0.1 million made during the three and six months ended June 30, 2024 and no payments made during 2023.